Return to home page, Goto Next Section

 Most commercial power is 60 hertz (U.S.A) or 50 hertz (Europe).
 Special equipment is required to do this conversion - usually a 60 (or 50) hertz motor direct coupled to a 400 hertz generator.

-In the case of an alert, both the launcher area and IFC area started their generator, and switched over to this power.
+In the case of an alert, both the launcher area and IFC area started their generators, and switched over to this power.
 The commercial power was subject to a number of possible situations such as normal outages, attack damage, or intentional disruption.

 With the Nike Ajax, we had two gasoline engine driven 40 kW generators, and an operator to watch them.
-A 40 KW generator fits well into a two wheel trailer, and is a little larger than the usual search light generator you see at store openings.
+A 400 Hz 40 KW generator fits well into a two wheel trailer, and is a little larger than the usual search light generator you see at store openings.
 An engine working at 40 horse power easily runs a generator running at 40 KW, even allowing for the usual generation losses.

 The Nike Hercules HIPAR radar and associated equipment increased the power requirement and those sites had larger generators enclosed in buildings.